 «Customer Name»’s power sales agreement Contract No. «##PB»-«#####» continues through September 30, 2028, and power deliveries under this Agreement begin on October 1, 2028.
 All obligations and liabilities accrued under Contract No. «##PB»-«#####» are preserved until satisfied.

 End Option

 BPA is a functionally separated organization with distinct administrative and decision-making activities for BPA’s power and transmission functions.
-References in this Agreement to Power Services or Transmission Services are solely for the purpose of clarifying which BPA function is responsible for such.
+References in this Agreement to Power Services or Transmission Services are solely for the purpose of clarifying which BPA function is responsible for such administrative and decision-making activities.

 BPA is authorized to market electric power to qualified entities eligible to purchase such power.
 Under section 5(b)(1) of the Northwest Power Act, BPA is obligated to offer a power sales agreement to any eligible customer for the sale and purchase of electric power to serve the customer’s regional consumer load not served by the customer’s resources.